nms-scribe/cosmopoeia/idea.md

 This project would be a series of console commands, and possible QGIS extensions, and other tools which make it easier to generate fantasy maps using GIS data.

+# Name

+I'm going to settle on "cosmopoeia" for now.
+This word comes from anglicized Greek roots "cosmo-", meaning world, and "-poeia", a making or creation.

+The first part is obvious.
+Although many might associate the word with space, or even a whole universe, to the Greeks, the world they lived in was their entire universe, so it's the same thing.
+Plus, there name which is closer in scope, "oikouménē", doesn't scan well in English when combined with the same suffix, and it's descendant "ecumene" is known better as a term used in the organization of churches.

+The second part you are probably familiar with in "onomatopoeia", which literally means name creation.
+However, I like the parallel with the word "mythopoeia", a word Tolkein used to refer to creation of his mythologies.

+A quick search for this word, and it's variant "cosmopeia", found it related only to a couple of obscure philosophical texts (as all philosophical texts are obscure), and to misspellings of words like cosmopolitan, cosmology and cassiopeia.
+Cosmopeia may be a word in Portuguese, but I couldn't find a translation of the pages that word turned up.

+This wasn't my first word for this.
+I originally started programming this under the term "nfmt", for "Neil's Fantasy Map Tools".
+However, I found the term uninspiring and vague.
+What if I come up with other mapping tools that have nothing to do with creating worlds?

+Other terms I considered:

+I decided that the single verbs were not specific enough, and could conflict with some future programs which might also be used create things, such as art or music.
+I'll leave that for some software giant to use.

+*facio* - From latin, "I make, construct..."
+*creō* - From latin, "I create"
+*creatio* - From latin, "Creation"
+*poiéō* - From greek, "I make"

+I briefly considered the imperative forms of some of those verbs.
+Considering its the name of a command you tell the computer.
+But I decided against these for the same reason as the other verbs.

+*fac* - From latin, imperative form of "You make, construct.."
+*creā* - From latin, imperative form of "You create" *creāre* - From latin, imperative form, "you be created" *poíei* - From greek, imperative form of "You make"

+Similarly, this one word noun seems inspecific:

+*mundus* - From latin, "world, universe"

+The following two words brought in a religious element to the naming which I was uncomfortable with, but I also worried about vagu

+*génesis* - From greek, "origin, source", "creation" *subcreation* - Term used by Tolkein to refer to his process of world building, as opposed to actual "creation" (out of nothing) in the sacred sense.

+I ended up going with Cosmopeia
+*cosmopoeia* - From anglicized greek roots *cosmo-* "world" and *-poeia*, "creation"

 # Reasoning

 AFMG maps are a rectangle full of voronoi cells around randomly generated points.
 Each cell has an elevation, plus a number of other attributes, which make all land within that cell fairly uniform.
 In some ways this resembles hexagonal grid maps of role-playing games, and if you had uniform placement of points, it would look exactly like that.
 However, the random points and the voronoi give a more organic look to the output.
 With appropriate line smoothing and styling, the resulting maps look very much like a traditional fantasy map.